PerseusDL/CITE-JSON-LD/TUTORIAL.md

 ## Convert JSON into JSON-LD
 I'll show you how to use a small subset of JSON-LD's features to convert JSON into valid JSON-LD.

-Here's an author record converted to JSON-LD
+Here's an author record converted to JSON-LD for example purposes.

 	{
 		"@context": {